severalnines/docs/user-guide/mysql/nodes.rst

 List out all users created under this ProxySQL.

+* **Import Users**
+	- Opens the import wizard.
+ClusterControl will list out MySQL users retrieved from the database cluster.
+Check the boxes that you would like to import and click *Next*.
+In the next stage, you have to specify the default hostgroup for the selected users before instructing ClusterControl to start importing those users.

 * **Add New User**
-	- Create a new user or add an existing user created on the backend MySQL server.
+	- Creates a new user for the ProxySQL instance as well as the backend MySQL server.

 * **Edit**
 	- Edit the selected user.
+This will expand a dialog for you to fine tune the user details before updating it into ProxySQL.

 * **Drop User**
 	- Drop the selected user.